openstack/openstack-ansible/doc/source/draft-operations-guide/maintenance-tasks/scale-environment.rst

 This is a draft environment scaling page for the proposed OpenStack-Ansible operations guide.

-Add a new infrastructure node
+Add a new infrastructure host
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 While three infrastructure hosts are recommended, if further hosts are